 However, adding CNC capabilities will make your new mill considerably more expensive.
 It will also add to the learning curve for your new mill.
 On the other hand, you’ll be able to create more precise cuts and smooth finishes with the aid of CNC programming, and the actual operation of the mill is simplified.

 CNC mills can also be more easily integrated with design workflows.
-A hobbyist might design a custom part on a CAD program, export the vector file to his CNC mini mill, and create a custom program to fabricate his part.
+A hobbyist might design a custom part on a CAD program, export the vector file to his or her CNC mini mill, and create a custom program to fabricate his part.

 However, in many applications, the task at hand does not require CNC capabilities.
 For these tasks, a manual mini mill will suffice and may be cheaper to purchase than a CNC machine.
 Manual mills are designed for use by only one person and have no computer-controlled movement of any kind.
 This makes them more affordable than their CNC counterparts, though they are also correspondingly less precise.